 What are some of your most popular showstopping numbers?

-“Boogie Woogie Bugle Boy” is always a popular hit with World War II veterans and anyone who loves vintage music.
-It’s fun, upbeat, and has lots of tap dancing.
-I also enjoy performing “I’m Gonna Live Till I Die,” a Frank Sinatra song that is usually one of my solos in the show.
+“Sentimental Journey” is always a popular hit with World War II veterans and anyone who loves vintage music.
+We also tap-dance to “It Don’t Mean a Thing,” and I also enjoy performing “I’m Gonna Live Till I Die,” a Frank Sinatra song that is usually one of my solos in the show.
 For the Vietnam-era songs, audiences have really responded well to “Bad Moon Rising” and “Born to Be Wild.”
 We’re the first group that I know of who has ever tap-danced to Steppenwolf!

 Besides performing, what other ways do you help veterans?